major macro economic indicators

 - Reduced risk of (private) external over-indebtedness thanks to the high level of foreign exchange reserves

-- Gradual move up global value-chains as part of China 2025
+- Gradual strengthening of global value-chains as part of China 2025

 - Dynamic services sector, led by e-commerce trends